Jacques Pierre Abbatucci (military officer)

 Jacques Pierre Abbatucci (Geacoms Petro Abbatucci) (7 September 1723 in Zicavo, Corsica – 17 March 1813 in Ajaccio) was a Corsican who became an officer in the army of Genoese Corsica, Ancien regime France and the First French Republic.

 Family

+Jacques-Pierres family was one of the French nobility.
 His father was Jean Séverin Antoine Abbatucci, a Corsican general in the service of the Venetian Republic, and his mother was Rose Paganelli, daughter of the Corsican general Dominique Paganelli, known as Zicavo.
 Jacques Pierre's three sons also served in the French Republican army: